Thong Song: Other versions and sampling

 In 2000, Chicago female rapper Strings released a single entitled "Tongue Song", which was a female response to "Thong Song".
 It peaked at number 24 on the Billboard Bubbling Under R&B/Hip-Hop Singles chart and number 13 on Billboard Hot Rap Singles chart.

-Reggaeton artists Daddy Yankee and Nicky Jam sampled "Thong Song" for their 2001 song "Tu Cuerpo En La Cama" on Yankee's album El Cartel II.

-British girl group Little Mix interpolated various elements of the song for their song "Love a Girl Right" from their album LM5.

-The Mad TV season 6 premiere featured a "Wrong Song" music video parody in which Aries Spears as Sisqó ridicules obese women for wearing thongs and bikinis.

-In 2015, WTMD commissioned reinterpretations by seven artists in Sisqó's native Baltimore, including Horse Lords and TT The Artist.
+In 2015, WTMD commissioned reinterpretations by seven artists in Sisqó's native Baltimore, including Horse Lords and TT the Artist.

-In 2016, Australian pop singer and songwriter Sia released This Is Acting, featuring the track "Sweet Design," which samples and references the "Thong Song."
+In 2016, Australian pop singer and songwriter Sia released This Is Acting, featuring the track "Sweet Design", which samples and references the "Thong Song".

-For Jimmy Kimmel Live's Mash-Up Monday segment, Sisqó teamed up with Panic! at the Disco in a joint performance of "Thong Song."
-The combined act was aptly named "Panic! at the Sisqo."
+For Jimmy Kimmel Live's Mash-Up Monday segment, Sisqó teamed up with Panic! at the Disco in a joint performance of "Thong Song".
+The combined act was aptly named "Panic! at the Sisqó".

-In 2017, American rapper Ludacris released a duet song "Vitamin D" featuring American singer Ty Dolla Sign.
-This song featured samples and rhythm of the "Thong Song".

-On the February 11, 2020 episode of The Tonight Show Starring Jimmy Fallon, Fallon along with the Backstreet Boys as the "Ragtime Gals" sang the song in the style of a barbershop quartet.
+On the February 11, 2020 episode of The Tonight Show Starring Jimmy Fallon, Jimmy Fallon along with the Backstreet Boys as the "Ragtime Gals" sang the song in the style of a barbershop quartet.

 Sisqó appeared as himself in the fifth-season finale of Legends of Tomorrow, titled "Swan Thong", where the song played in the background as the Legends fight various villains of history when a button was pressed on the Sisqó display.
 In addition to performing, the singer dyed his hair platinum and paid tribute to the video by wearing the same outfit.